hippiehunter/dblbook/src/organization/libraries.md

 3.  **Efficient Distribution:** Updates to an application can be distributed by just replacing the executable library, eliminating the need for relinking.
 4.  **DBL Linker Creation:** Developers can either convert existing object libraries into executable libraries or directly compile object files into an executable library.

 *Modern Perspective:* The distinction between object libraries and executable libraries might feel odd for developers familiar with dynamic (shared) libraries in languages like C or C++.
 However, the principle is somewhat similar to using shared libraries in other programming environments.

-* * * * *

-*General Annotation:* This document seems to stem from a time when manual linking and object file management were more prevalent in development workflows.
 Modern development environments often abstract these details, offering automated building, linking, and deployment.
-Developers new to the DBL might find the distinction between object and executable libraries somewhat arcane, but understanding the historical context can provide insight into the evolution of programming practices.
+Developers new to the DBL might find the distinction between object and executable libraries somewhat arcane, but understanding the historical context can provide insight into the evolution of your codebase.
+Next, we'll look at how to use MSBuild to automate complex build processes, manage dependencies more efficiently, and integrate seamlessly with various development tools, providing a more scalable and maintainable approach to building software.

 ## Traditional DBL (MSBuild)
 ## .NET